wellsaid-labs/tts-evaluation/docs/TRAIN_TTS_MODEL.md

    to the command line parameter `--spectrogram_model_checkpoint`.

    Finally, you'll want to train the signal model until `dev_epoch/coarse_loss` and `dev_epoch/fine_loss` stop rapidly decreasing.
-This typically will happen within 1 or so days of training.
+This typically will happen within 18-24 hours of training.